zwyll/DS_Use_Case_template/docs/ml_resources/usecase.md

 **Wenyang Zhang, Texas Advanced Computer Center (TACC), University of Texas, Austin**

 This documentation will explain how to easily perform machine learning (ML) analysis using Jupyterhub, which has been installed on DesignSafe web portal (https://www.designsafe-ci.org).
+Three ML examples with supplementary Python codes are provided: Random Forest (RF), XGBoosting and Artificial Neural Network (ANN).

 ## Background